 Finally, you can utilize the age-old budget cleaning solution for any surface: Hot water.
 What you want to do is boil some water in a big pot and take it off the heat.

-Next, take a kitchen towel, cheese cloth or any fabric (make sure you go fabric and not paper), and replace the lid with sealing the cloth tightly over the pot.
+Next, take a kitchen towel, cheesecloth, or any fabric (make sure you go with fabric and not paper), and replace the lid by sealing the cloth tightly over the pot.
 Leave your dried weed on top of the fabric and let the hot steam do the work.
 The best part is that steaming will have your weed completely refreshed in less than 45 minutes.

 Signs of Dehydrated Weed